Adrenalead/customer-resources/README.md

 # customer-resources
-Host resources loaded by our customers.
+Host resources loaded by our customers like nadz-sdk.js in order to activate our Web Push Notification solution.